takemobiteam/takemobi-test.github.io/docs/index.md

 ![Bookings To Trips](./attachments/BookingsToTrips2.png)

+**Jamie: Maybe a footnote here (or somewhere below) that points out that all these times are configurable?**

 ## Data Flow Overview

 The image below shows the timing around how the Mobi Planner turns Bookings and Flights into Trips, as well as how planning staff can affect Trips more directly using buttons in TUI's web portal.